 - Vaginitis: usually in normal hosts, can be a harbinger of HIV disease and diabetes.

 - Cystitis: almost always associated with instrumentation (a foley not a flute).

 - Line Related fungemia: the big question you have to ask yourself is: where, if anywhere, did that Candida go?
-15-30% of patients will have fungus balls in their eyes.
+Depending on the study 15-30% of patients will have fungus balls in their eyes.
 If the time to positivity for candida is < 30 hours, it is more likely a catheter infection as the source of the Candidemia (PubMed).

 - Pneumonia.
 Nope.
 Candida almost never causes pneumonia and can almost always be ignored, even in a BAL.
 "We concede, by the present data, that it is convincingly proven that Candida species are at most a very rare cause of pneumonia (PubMed)".; 0.07% of positive BAL's will actually be the real deal.